 Our culture acknowledges that “relationships take work,” and that’s certainly true.
-But the word “relationship,” strangely, usually refers to only one kind of relationship.
+But the word “relationship,” strangely, usually refers to only one kind of relationship: a romantic one.

 Many of us, including me, have taken this seriously.
 We’ve put an enormous amount of time and emotion into looking for love, recovering from breakups, and keeping our marriages going.
 I did in part because I had long-married parents and they set the model.
-I assumed I would be lonely if I was single, especially when older.
+I assumed I would be lonely if I was single, especially when I was older.

-But research suggests single people aren’t the least bit doomed.
-In fact, by age 70, people who married (whether they stayed married or not) are generally lonelier than people who never married—a pattern that continues into old age.
+But research suggests single people aren’t the least bit doomed to solitude.
+In fact, by age 70, people who married (whether they stayed married or not) are generally lonelier than people who never married.
 One reason: lifelong singles are often especially rich in friends (De Paulo, 2020).
 I’m glad to count myself among the wealthy in this regard.
 So… if you are feeling poor in friendships, the first step is to decide it’s important enough and stretch.
 All relationships take work, both to begin and to maintain.

 Be long-distance virtual office buddies